sachaloeb/Transitor/README.md

 # Transitor: Public Transport Routing Engine for Maastricht 🚍
 This repository contains the implementation of Transitor, a Java-based project aimed at analyzing and enhancing socio-economic accessibility across Maastricht using public transport data.
-Developed as part of Project 1.2 for the Department of Advanced Computing Sciences at Maastricht University, this project combines routing algorithms, geographic data, and socio-economic metrics.
+Developed as part of a project for the Department of Advanced Computing Sciences at Maastricht University, this project combines routing algorithms, geographic data, and socio-economic metrics.

 ## 📖 Overview
 Transitor seeks to address accessibility challenges in urban environments by developing a tool to calculate and visualize public transport routes and assess socio-economic accessibility.
 The project is divided into three phases: